Doc Shebeleza (song)

 Doc Shebeleza is the second official single from Cassper Nyovest's debut LP Tsholofelo.
-The song is a tribute to South African Kwaito veteran, Doc Shebeleza.
+The song is a tribute to South African kwaito veteran, Doc Shebeleza.
 It debuted at number 4 on South Africa's official music chart.

 Before its release, Doc Shebeleza was teased a couple of times at live performances.
 It was made available for free downloads and has been downloaded over 200,000 times.
 The song peaked at number 1 on the 5FM Top 40 chart.

 The remix for Doc Shebeleza was released on 3 November 2014.
 It was produced by Anatii and features a guest verse from rapper Talib Kweli.

 Composition

 Production was entirely handled by Fenesse formerly known as Sean Craig Beats.
 The African Hip Hop Blog described the song as, "A high energy track with a trap beat very similar to any of Lex Luger's last 20 offerings, including a hilarious 4 bar sequence where he acknowledges his desire to get with Minnie Dlamini".

+At two points the song also interpolates the Migos song “Versace.”